sshambhavi9/MailGenie/README.md

 The digest will open automatically in your browser, showing sample categorized emails and summaries.

 ## 🛠 Developer Setup (with Gmail API)
-<details> <summary>Click to expand developer instructions</summary>

 Prerequisites
-Python 3.10+
+- Python 3.10+

-A Google Cloud project with Gmail API enabled
+- A Google Cloud project with Gmail API enabled

-OAuth credentials (Client ID + Secret)
+- OAuth credentials (Client ID + Secret)

-Ollama or compatible SLM server
+- Ollama or compatible SLM server

 Steps
 1. Clone the repository (if not already done):